-Section/ Functional Block Mnemonic Block Name Brief Description Grouping Page 1-Wire® Connectivity 1-Wire The 1-Wire module provides bi-directional communication 2.3.1/9 Interface Peripheral between the ARM926EJ-S and the Add-Only-Memory EPROM (DS2502).
+Block Mnemonic Block Name Functional Grouping Brief Description Section/ Page 1-Wire ® 1-Wire Interface Connectivity Peripheral The 1-Wire module provides bi-directional communication between the ARM926EJ-S and the Add-Only-Memory EPROM (DS2502).
 The 1-Kbit EPROM is used to hold information about battery and communicates with the ARM926 Platform using the IP interface.
-2.3.2/9 AIPI AHB-Lite IP Bus Control The AIPI acts as an interface between the ARM Advanced Interface High-performance Bus Lite.
-(AHB-Lite) and lower bandwidth Module peripherals that conforms to the IP Bus specification, Rev 2.0.
-AITC ARM9EJ-S Bus Control AITC is connected to the primary AHB as a slave device.
-It 2.3.3/10 generates the normal and fast interrupts to the ARM926EJ-S Interrupt Controller processor.
-CPU The ARM926EJ-S (ARM926) is a member of the ARM9 family ARM926EJS ARM926EJ-S 2.3.4/10 of general-purpose microprocessors targeted at multi-tasking applications.
-ATA Advanced Connectivity The ATA block is an AT attachment host interface.
-It interfaces 2.3.5/10 Technology(A) Peripheral with IDE hard disc drives and ATAPI optical disc drives.
-Attachment Note: This feature is not available on MX27L.
-AUDMUX Digital Audio Multimedia The AUDMUX interconnections allow multiple, simultaneous 2.3.6/11 Multiplexer Peripheral audio/voice/data flows between the ports in point-to-point or point-to-multipoint configurations.
-The CRM generates clock and reset signals used throughout CRM Clock and Clock and 2.3.7/12 Reset Module Reset Control the i.MX27/MX27L processors and also for external peripherals.
+2.3.1/9 AIPI AHB-Lite IP Interface Module Bus Control The AIPI acts as an interface between the ARM Advanced High-performance Bus Lite.
+(AHB-Lite) and lower bandwidth peripherals that conforms to the IP Bus specification, Rev 2.0.
+2.3.2/10 AITC ARM9EJ-S Interrupt Controller Bus Control AITC is connected to the primary AHB as a slave device.
+It generates the normal and fast interrupts to the ARM926EJ-S processor.
+2.3.3/10 ARM926EJS ARM926EJ-S CPU The ARM926EJ-S (ARM926) is a member of the ARM9 family of general-purpose microprocessors targeted at multi-tasking applications.
+2.3.4/10 ATA Advanced Technology (AT) Attachment Connectivity Peripheral The ATA block is an AT attachment host interface.
+It interfaces with IDE hard disc drives and ATAPI optical disc drives.
+2.3.5/11